 The Lay of the Land

-They have to be; most of them are rated for 80-100 lbs (or more) of total baby/child meat.
-Generally, double strollers are pretty darn expensive, so it’s not a decision to make hastily.
+Generally (sorry to say), these strollers are pretty darn expensive, so it’s not a decision to make hastily.

 The first thing you should know is that the age difference between your children matters.
-The strollers we recommend for twins are very different from those for a newborn and a young toddler, for example.
+Strollers designed for twins are different from those for a newborn and a young toddler, for example.

-For children with larger age differences… since many double strollers have an upper weight limit of 40 lbs, look for one with 50 lb seats so you’ll be able to use it for longer.
+For children with larger age differences… since many of these strollers have an upper weight limit of 40 lbs, look for one with 50 lb seats so you’ll be able to use it for longer.

-If your oldest will be four or older by the time your 2nd baby arrives, you may not even need (or want) a double stroller — or – you may only need it on occasion.
-Outside of the weight capacity problem (usually 40-45 lbs per seat), most 4-year olds are too big (height-wise) for many double stroller seats.
+If your oldest will be four or older by the time your 2nd baby arrives, you may not even need (or want) a double stroller — or you may only need it on occasion.
+Outside of the weight capacity problem (usually 40-45 lbs per seat), most 4-year-olds are too big (height-wise) for many of these stroller seats.
 But don’t worry, there are alternatives…

-Like asking, “What’s the best car?”
-The question of what’s the best double stroller depends on your needs and your budget.
+Like asking, “What’s the best car?”, the answer is… it depends on your needs and your budget.
 Are you looking for a pickup or a sports car?

 Tandem vs. Side-by-Side

-There are two basic styles of double strollers: tandem and side-by-side.
+There are two basic styles of doubles: tandem and side-by-side.
 Each has its pros and cons.

 A tandem, or “in-line” stroller, has one seat behind the other.
 Sometimes they are stacked up stadium-style, other times not.
 The main benefit of a tandem stroller is that it’s the same width as a single stroller, allowing you to get through doorways with ease.

-The down side is that tandems are harder to maneuver due to their length.
+The big downside is that they are harder to maneuver due to their length.
 This “length problem” also makes it tough to fit some of them into smaller trunks.
 Another downside of tandems is what I call “seating inequality,” where one seat is more desirable than the other.
 Once your youngest is old enough (about 2.5) to recognize this fact, it could be a source of tension (until then, they are blissfully unaware).
-For others, it’s not a problem.

 A side-by-side stroller is double wide, like two single strollers smooshed together.
 Side-by-sides are generally easier to push and steer, but much harder to get through doorways.
 They can also monopolize a narrow sidewalk, which many people feel is discourteous to others, especially in crowded urban areas.
 On the upside, the seating equality of a side-by-side means less fighting.